jenkinsci/nodelabelparameter-plugin/README.md

 Restrict where this project can be run

-If your using a node or label parameter to run your job on a particular node, you should not use the option "Restrict where this project can be run" in the job configuration.
+If you are using a node or label parameter to run your job on a particular node, you should not use the option "Restrict where this project can be run" in the job configuration.
-It will not have any effect to the selection of your node anymore!
+It will not have any effect on agent selection!

 ### Node